Jesus Christ Set Me Free!

 Romans 10:8 But what does it say?
 “The word is near you, in your mouth and in your heart” (that is, the word of faith which we preach): 9 that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 10 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.

-Ten days later, early one morning, I awoke.
-In a vision or something, I saw the face of Jesus Christ!
+A week and a half or so, early one morning, I awoke.
+(September 1984*) In a vision or something, I saw the face of Jesus Christ!
 It was not just in my mind, nor was it physical.
 It was as if I had met with Christ while sleeping and his impression was still lingering.
 I knew that I had met Jesus and that encounter changed me completely.
 Moreover, I knew things, even things that I had never been taught.
 It was as if these revelations were “downloaded” into me, to use a modern term.

 In the “twinkling of an eye”, I knew I was a Christian and that Jesus Christ was God!
 I also knew that He was the Creator of the universe, despite what had been taught to me by evolutionist.
 I knew that Jesus Christ’s death on the cross atoned for all my sins and there was nothing more that I had to do to go to heaven.
 I knew that the Word of God was inerrant, a concept not presented to me even in parochial school.
 Finally, I knew the tremendous love of God.
 It enveloped me, in an almost tangible way and I was very aware of His Presence.
 For weeks, I felt like I was walking on clouds, so elated was I!
 I had never known such love, such joy, and such freedom!
 The Truth, Jesus Christ, had set me free!